CAAPIM/apim-charts/examples/ingress/readme.md

 ## Ingress v1 / Gateway API v1 Examples
 The Layer7 API Management Helm Charts support multiple ingress strategies for routing external traffic to the Gateway and Portal services.
-A controller agnostic approach has been taken in providing support for both ingress v1 and gateway v1.
-The controllers that are referenced in these examples have minimal configuration applied to them.
-These examples are limited to Contour and Envoy-Gateway, please refer to the relevant documentation for more information about additional options.
+The charts are **controller-agnostic** -- they produce standard Kubernetes Ingress v1 and Gateway API v1 resources and do not embed controller-specific configuration.
+Any Ingress or Gateway API controller that implements the relevant specifications should work.

+[Contour](https://projectcontour.io/) and [Envoy Gateway](https://gateway.envoyproxy.io/) are used as examples throughout this documentation because they have been tested with these charts.
+They are not requirements.
+The only controller-specific consideration is **TLS passthrough** support (see [TLS Passthrough Requirements](#tls-passthrough-requirements) below).

 > **Ingress NGINX Retirement Notice**
 >